ece362-purdue/f2022-public-labs/lab-9/lab_9.md

   - `sample = ((sample * volume)>>18) + 1200;`
 - Instead of writing sample to the DAC `DHR12R1` register, write it to Timer 1 `CCR4`.

+> **WARNING:** A common thing that's forgotten about is that we have that potentiometer on the board.
+Remember these from lab 8?
+They adjust the amplitude of your output waveform.
+If you're getting a signal that's sitting at around 1.5V, your potentiometer is probably turned down to zero, and you need to turn it up.

 > Note: You may see an interesting problem if you do the `sample` update in one statement.
 The `volume` definition we gave you is a `uint32_t`.
 That means that it is a 32-bit unsigned integer.
 The expression `(sample * volume)` is a signed type times an unsigned type, which is promoted to an unsigned type.
 When the offset is in the negative part of the wavetable, that product should be interpreted as negative.
 Hmm.
 When shifting a negative number as a signed type right, the most significant bit (a one) is duplicated.
 When shifting an unsigned type right, the most significant bit is always made zero.
 That means that a negative value is being turned into a very large positive value.
 When you add 1200 to it, it gets even larger.
 > This math worked fine when we were assigning it to the 12-bit `DHR12R1` register in lab 8.
 Now, the CCR4 register is a 16-bit register.
 Those upper 4 bits are not chopped off.
 This will manifest itself as a value written to CCR4 that is much larger than 2400.
 So the value will be clipped at 100% duty cycle for about half the the sine wave.
 > When you see this behavior, there are three ways to fix it.
 Choose one: